CW114 Sipaliwini Cory - Hoplisoma sipaliwini

 Feeding:

-They will search for missed food, but they should never be expected to survive only on leftovers.
+They will search the substrate for food, but they must not be expected to survive on scraps.
+Make sure food reaches the bottom, especially when kept with fast midwater feeders.

 Behaviour in the Aquarium: